DHolloran/wp-github-recent-commit/README.md

 ![image](screenshot2.png)

 ##Getting Started
-To get started with WP Github Recent Commit you can download it directly [here](https://github.com/DHolloran/wp-github-recent-commit/archive/master.zip), search for WP Github Recent Commit in your administrator section's Plugins > Add New, or you can download it from the [Wordpress plugins directory](#) (not approved).
+To get started with WP Github Recent Commit you can download it directly [here](https://github.com/DHolloran/wp-github-recent-commit/archive/master.zip), search for WP Github Recent Commit in your administrator section's Plugins > Add New, or you can download it from the [Wordpress plugins directory](http://wordpress.org/extend/plugins/wp-github-recent-commit/)

 ###Wordpress Plugin Directory Instructions
 1. Search for WP Github Recent Commit in Plugins > Add New
 2. Install &amp; Activate WP Github Recent Commit
-3. Go to Appearance > Widgets drag the WP Github Recent Commit widget to the sidebar area of your choice
-4. Fill in your GitHub username

 ###Manual Install Instructions
 1. Unzip your download and place in wp-content/plugins/
 2. Activate WP Github Recent Commit in the Wordpress Admin area

+###Using the widget
-3. Go to Appearance > Widgets drag the WP Github Recent Commit widget to the sidebar area of your choice
+1. Go to Appearance > Widgets drag the WP Github Recent Commit widget to the sidebar area of your choice
-4. Fill in your GitHub username
+2. Fill in your GitHub username and set the rest of the options

+###Using the function
+1. Place this code in your template file
+2. Add a user name and set any other options

+		if ( function_exists('wpgrc') ) {
+			wpgrc( array(
+				'id'				=>	"1", // optional, used for caching purposes
+				'username'			=>	'', // required, it just won't work with out it 'repository'		=>	"", // optional, if not it will just be the last commit from all repos for the username 'refresh_interval'	=>	"0.5", // optional default 0.5hrs aka 30min 'show_octocat'		=>	"true", // optional boolean default true
+				'octocat_width'		=>	"100", // optional int default 100
+				'octocat_height'	=>	"100" // optional int default 100
+			) );
+		}

+###Using the shortcode
+1. Place in your admin editor `[wpgrc id="1" username="" repository="" refresh_interval="0.5" show_octocat="true" octocat_width="100" octocat_height="100" ]`
+2. Add a user name and set any other options